All Share (J203) = 112 197

 Historically, these two currencies have been linked, mainly since Australia is part of the Commonwealth of Nations.

-But, being a commodity currency– the price of AUD is heavily linked to the value of Australia’s exports.
+But, being a commodity currency, the price of AUD is heavily linked to the value of Australia’s exports.

-A knock-on effect of the US’s trade war with China is that Australian imports to the Chinese markets have fallen resulting in currency pairs that contain AUD that have seen increased volatility since the start of the trade war.
+A knock-on effect of the US’s trade war with China is that Australian imports to the Chinese markets have fallen, resulting in currency pairs that contain AUD that have seen increased volatility since the start of the trade war.

-Here’s a comparison table for the GBP/AUD (British Pound / Australian Dollar)
+Here’s a comparison table

 🌟 Feature📊Details